gazaskygeeks/code-academy-workshops/workshops/angular-project/README.md

 Your challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.

-You should use Angular 2.0 JavaScript framework/library on the front-end.
+You should use the Angular 2+ TypeScript framework/library on the front-end.
 You have complete control over which packages you use to do things like make HTTP requests or style your project.

 Your users should be able to:

 - See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
-- Click on a country to see more detailed information on a separate page
+- Click on a country to see more detailed information
 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode *(optional)*

-You should also add some sort of unit testing and any other testing to the project
+- You must also add some sort of **unit testing** and any other testing you desire to the project

 ## Building your project

 When you build your project you will need to:

 - Upload it to github
-- Deploy the code to a live site
+- Deploy the code to a live site - ideally you should deploy using firebase
 - Share both the github and livesite with us using this form by XX

 ### Support